-Given fuzzy automata $\mA = \tuple{A, \delta^\mA, \sigma^\mA, \tau^\mA}$ and $\mB = \tuple{B, \delta^\mB, \sigma^\mB, \tau^\mB}$ over an alphabet~$\Sigma$, a~{\em fuzzy bisimulation} (called ``forward bisimulation'' in~\cite{CiricIDB12}) between $\mA$ and $\mB$ is a fuzzy relation \mbox{$Z: A \times B \to L$} satisfying the following conditions for all $\varrho \in \Sigma$:
+Given fuzzy automata $\mA = \tuple{A, \delta^\mA, \sigma^\mA, \tau^\mA}$ and $\mAp = \tuple{A', \delta^\mAp, \sigma^\mAp, \tau^\mAp}$ over an alphabet~$\Sigma$, a~{\em fuzzy bisimulation} (called ``forward bisimulation'' in~\cite{CiricIDB12}) between $\mA$ and $\mAp$ is a fuzzy relation \mbox{$Z: A \times A' \to L$} satisfying the following conditions for all $\varrho \in \Sigma$:

-Given a fuzzy automaton $\mA = \tuple{A,\delta^\mA,\sigma^\mA,\tau^\mA}$ over an alphabet $\Sigma$, we define the {\em fuzzy Kripke model corresponding to $A$} to be the fuzzy Kripke model $\mM$ over the signature $\tuple{\SA,\SP}$ with $\SA = \Sigma$ and $\SP = \{i,f\}$ such that: \begin{itemize} \item $\Delta^\mM = A \cup \{s_i,s_f\}$, where $s_i$ and $s_f$ are new states; \item $i^\mM = \{s_i\!:\!1\}$ and $f^\mM = \{s_f\!:\!1\}$; \item for every $\varrho \in \SA$, $x,y \in A$ and $z \in \Delta^\mM$: \begin{itemize} \item $\varrho^\mM(x,y) = \delta^\mA(x,\varrho,y)$, \item $\varrho^\mM(s_i,x) = \sigma^\mA(x)$ and $\varrho^\mM(x,s_f) = \tau^\mA(x)$, \item $\varrho^\mM(z,s_i) = \varrho^\mM(s_f,z) = \varrho^\mM(s_i,s_f) = 0$. \end{itemize} \end{itemize} Thus, $s_i$ (resp.\ $s_f$) stands for the new unique initial (resp.\ terminal) state; the propositions $i$ and $f$ are used to identify $s_i$ and~$s_f$, respectively.
+Given a fuzzy automaton $\mA = \tuple{A,\delta^\mA,\sigma^\mA,\tau^\mA}$ over an alphabet $\Sigma$, we define the {\em fuzzy Kripke model corresponding to $\mA$} to be the fuzzy Kripke model $\mM$ over the signature $\tuple{\SA,\SP}$ with $\SA = \Sigma$ and $\SP = \{i,f\}$ such that: \begin{itemize} \item $\Delta^\mM = A \cup \{s_i,s_f\}$, where $s_i$ and $s_f$ are new states; \item $i^\mM = \{s_i\!:\!1\}$ and $f^\mM = \{s_f\!:\!1\}$; \item for every $\varrho \in \SA$, $x,y \in A$ and $z \in \Delta^\mM$: \begin{itemize} \item $\varrho^\mM(x,y) = \delta^\mA(x,\varrho,y)$, \item $\varrho^\mM(s_i,x) = \sigma^\mA(x)$ and $\varrho^\mM(x,s_f) = \tau^\mA(x)$, \item $\varrho^\mM(z,s_i) = \varrho^\mM(s_f,z) = \varrho^\mM(s_i,s_f) = 0$. \end{itemize} \end{itemize} Thus, $s_i$ (resp.\ $s_f$) stands for the new unique initial (resp.\ terminal) state; the propositions $i$ and $f$ are used to identify $s_i$ and~$s_f$, respectively.
 The given definition is a counterpart of the definition of the fuzzy interpretation (in description logic) that corresponds to a~fuzzy automaton~\cite{TFS2020}.